skip to main

 Collapse All

-• When will the design plans for the I-77 Express Lanes South project be available to the public?
+• Are the design plans for the I-77 South Express Lanes project final?

 The final environmental document is expected to be completed in early 2027.
-According to the current schedule, a developer will be selected by summer 2027.
+A developer will likely be selected by summer 2027.
 Once selected, the developer will work on securing financing and finalizing design plans.